MicrosoftDocs/windows-iotcore-docs/windows-iotcore/Troubleshooting.md

 ## Tablet mode

-"Tablet Mode" is a concept that only exist on Desktop shell and doesn’t apply to IoT Core.
+"Tablet Mode" is a concept that only exists on Desktop shell and doesn’t apply to IoT Core.

 If the device has supported hardware (either through I2C or USB HID touch), touch should function automatically using the inbox class drivers.
 You can read more about this [here](https://docs.microsoft.com/windows-hardware/design/component-guidelines/touchscreen-device-bus-connectivity).